-Poster presenters are asked to set up your posters, in the Ballroom before 9:00 am on Wednesday, July 10th.
-(The Grand Ballroom will be available for set up between 7:30 and 9:00 am on Wednesday, July 110h.)
+Poster presenters are asked to set up your posters, in the Ballroom before 9:00 am on Wednesday, July 8th.
+(The Zlotnik Ballroom will be available for set up between 7:30 and 9:00 am on Wednesday, July 8th.)
 Your poster will remain on display there through the entirety of the conference.

-Presenters will stand near their posters during the poster session, Wednesday evening.
+Presenters will stand near their posters during the poster sessions on Wednesday or Thursday afternoons.
 Please retrieve your poster on Friday, July 12th during the lunch break.

 Please bring a poster of reasonable size.
 Our poster stands are made up of 2 upright poles, 2 horizontal bars and 2 bases (no wheels.)
 Posters are commonly 36 or 42 inches tall and can be 72 inches wide.
 Posters that are taller can hang below the bottom horizontal bar.